 Other known royal collectors of animals were: the Middle Assyrian Empire’s King Ashur-bel-kala who created botanical and animal gardens in 11th century BCE, and Tanki, a Chinese Empress who built the so-called ‘house of deer’ in 2nd century BCE.
 King Solomon (Kingdom of Israel and Judah), King Nebuchadnezzar (Babylonia) and Alexander the Great also enjoyed their private animal collections.

 Why zoos exist?
+What is the purpose of ZOOs?

 Of course, the obvious purpose of every zoological park is to serve the general public as an entertainment source and facility through which people can escape reality for e brief moment, and get educated during the stay.
 The educational part is especially important for children and this way they can learn more about different animals, even plants and develop respect and love for them.